Call of Duty: Matchmaking feature sucks

 And if not, at least I had an interesting conversation.

-That’s how I found my first shooter clan back then, with whom I played World at War (2008) and Modern Warfare II (2009) very intensively.
+That’s how I found my shooter clan back then, with whom I played World at War (2008) and Modern Warfare II (2009) very intensively.
 Later, I added a good 4,000 hours of Destiny in multiplayer – thanks to my clan, I was never alone in the space shooter.

 I also wrote a lot in the forum, got positive feedback for it and discovered my passion for writing.
 I can even go so far as to say that without the feedback from my clan, I probably would never have considered working as a writer.